microsoft/Akoustos/README.md

 ![header image](Akoustos.JPG)

-# Akoustos - automated analysis platform for acoustics
+# Akoustos - Automated Bioacoustics Analysis Platform

 ## Project Description

+With the goal of building an automated bioacoustics analysis platform, we hope it will:
+1. enable us to help broader audience in acoustics community working on problems that can be solved by similar methods;
+2. help conservation organizations and ecology practitioners to process audio recordings by detecting species presence more efficiently and more consistently with state-of-the-art machine learning techniques.

-## Collaborators
+## Collaborators & Contributors

 ## Resources & Links